Download the 2014 Spring MBIT application here.

 How to Sign Up

-Spring MBIT applications will be available in January.
+Spring MBIT applications are available here.

 Fall MBIT applications are available here.

 Return the completed application to

 Camp Programs Office — MBIT

 Fax it to 617-973-0251, attn: Camp Programs Office — MBIT

 Email it to firstname.lastname@example.org, Subject Line: MBIT Application

 OK, if I do MBIT, what then?

 Some youth do MBIT as a stand-alone experience, to participate in a marine-oriented program at the Aquarium because it fits into their interests and adds to their tool belt of knowledge and experiences.
 But if you choose, MBIT can be so much more!
 Our goal is to provide opportunities for youth to gain the knowledge to fully appreciate and steward the ocean, along with skills that will serve our students for life in whatever path they choose.
 MBIT is but a rung along a ladder of learning at the Aquarium, with subsequent potential opportunities including: